makersacademy/chitter-challenge/README.md

 After commenting on a chirp, there was an issue with deleting a chirp.
 Now, whether a chirp is commented on or not, it can be deleted.
 Created a users table
 Users are now registered and authenticated
+Attempted saving and displaying an image.
+Image saves as binary 25 bytes, but returns the binary code into the source.
+Does not yet display image.
+Project complete according to the minimum requirements.

 ## Code style